-All these modules would be deemed essential to an effective workforce management software, particularly for businesses with remote staff, such as cleaning, security, homecare or catering, for example.
+All these modules would be deemed essential to an effective workforce management software, particularly for businesses with remote staff, such as cleaning, security, FM or catering, for example.

 Although these functionalities or systems are easily accessible, it’s whether or not the data obtained can be viewed and used easily, and whether the solutions provide enough automation to justify implementation or change!